I've been so lucky to have had horses in my life since the 1960's - it really was a case of right place, right time.

-Since those happy days I've watched modern progress change the horse world beyond all recognition, with chemically-driven agriculture leading to technological feed breakthroughs, and management techniques the likes that have never previously been witnessed - or even concieved - before.
+Since those happy days I've watched modern progress change the horse world beyond all recognition, with chemically-driven agriculture leading to technological feed breakthroughs, and management techniques the likes that had never previously been witnessed, or even concieved, back then.

-The equine feed and nutrition industry has become a minefield of confusion; where once we used to pick up hessian sacks filled with oats, bran and raw linseed, now there's huge industrial units piled high with hundreds of shiny bags promising every aspect of equine health.
+The equine feed and nutrition industry has become a minefield of confusion; where once we used to pick up hessian sacks filled with 'straights' (oats, bran, raw linseed) from a high-street store, now there are huge industrial super-units piled high with hundreds of shiny plastic bags promising every aspect of equine health.

-Yet sadly, the longer I've been caring for horses, the more I've come to realise that while these bags appear to promise miracles, the only advice available with some feed companies seems to be based purely on product sales.
+Yet sadly, the longer I've been caring for horses, the more I've come to see that while these bags appear to promise miracles, the only advice available with most feed companies seems to be based purely on their own product sales.
 If the overall deterioration of the domesticated horse's health over the last couple of decades is anything to go by, there's an element of the feed industry that doesn't seem to be for the benefit of our horses' health at all.

 For me, it was only when my horse world started to go horribly wrong in the mid-2000's that I had a massive wake-up call, and ran at top-speed back to a more natural ideal and methodology.

 Since then I've been on an eye-opening trip of healthy discovery.
-If I've learned nothing else, the one overriding factor to sustain the health and longevity of our horses is so very simple - and natural.
-Keep our horses how they're meant to be kept, and feed our horses with what they're meant to be fed while balancing their nutritional needs.
-In other words, let our horses be horses as they should be, naturally.
+If I've learned nothing else, the one overriding factor I've gone back to, in order to sustain the health and longevity of my own horses, is so very simple - I've gone back to natural.
+Sounds corny I know, but it's really true.
+By keep my horses how they're meant to be kept, feed my horses with what they're meant to be fed (while balancing their nutritional needs), and let my horses be horses as they should be, naturally, with friends, forage and freedom, I have calmer, healthier, happy, fitter and sounder horses to play with.

-My EquiNatural world is supported by my years of practical experience in caring for my own horses since the early 1970's, and of course my wonderful horses who continue to teach me more every day.
-My competition days are now long gone and my horse world is now much more relaxed, with our horses now pretty much living a well-deserved leisurely semi-retirement in the glorious Mendip Hills in Somerset.
+My EquiNatural world is supported by my years of practical experience in caring for my own ponies and horses since the late 1960's, and of course my current wonderful herd who continue to teach me more every day.
+In truth, I was never really one for competitions - of course I loved the gymkhana fun from my childhood, and I dabbled a bit at XC, but I was raised on a trekking/riding/riding holidays yard in the heart of the glorious Surrey crown estate, and I've stayed true to my love of trail riding.
+These days my horse world is much more relaxed, with my horses now pretty much living a well-deserved leisurely semi-retirement in the glorious Mendip Hills in Somerset.

 It all started . . .

 . . . when mum took me for my first riding lesson as a child.
-Although in truth we can probably say when I was born in1958, because my maternal grandmother put Pepi, a cuddly toy donkey, into my cot.
-Pepi is still with me to this day, although his ears are split and floppy, he can't stand up any more as he's got three broken legs, he can't see because his eyes fell out, and he can't speak any more because one of our jack-russells ate his mouth.
+Although in truth we can probably say when I was born, because my maternal grandmother put Pepi, a cuddly toy donkey, into my cot.
+Pepi is still with me to this day, although his ears are split, he can't stand up any more as he's got three broken legs, he can't see because his eyes fell out, and he can't speak any more because one of our jack-russells ate his mouth.

 Then, when I was 18-months old, look what I got for Christmas . . .

 Eventually mum very stoically gave in and contacted the local riding stables.
-On a lovely summer's day I was introduced to Wichy, a beautiful white Connemara Princess-Pony, with a coat soft as cashmere and meltingly warm breath.
-My heart melted right back; she was my real life 'White Horses' white horse.
-I can still remember every detail of that day as if it was yesterday.
+On a lovely summer's day, aged 7, I was introduced to Wichy, a beautiful white Connemara Princess-Pony, with a flowing long mane, a coat soft as cashmere and soothing warm breath.
+My heart melted; she was my real life 'White Horses' white horse.
+I can still remember every second of that day as if it was yesterday.

+That was it - I was hooked.
 From then on I never looked back.
-I became the typical pony-mad kid, spending every spare moment of my early teens helping out at that same riding school, which just happened to by run by one of today's most esteemed equestrian families, Marion and Peter Larrigan and their daughter Tanya, an Olympic junior team member and one of Britain's leading international dressage riders and classical trainers.
+I became the typical pony-mad kid, spending every spare moment from the age of 11 helping out at that same riding school, which just happened to by run by one of today's most esteemed equestrian families, Marion and Peter Larrigan and their daughter Tanya, an Olympic junior team-member and one of Britain's leading international dressage riders and classical trainers.
 Talk about lucky.

 By the mid 1970's and now aged 16, I became a live-in Working Pupil with the Larrigans to train for the 1-Year BHSAI exam.
-I didn't only learn the syllabus from them though; the Larrigans were very unique communicators with their horses - it was never about controlling or dominating that regrettably we see so often today.
+I didn't only just learn the syllabus from them though; the Larrigans were very unique communicators with their horses.
+With them it was never about controlling or dominating that regrettably we see so often today.

-The Larrigans had a genuine respect for their horses; their horses were their best friends - they recognised them as their partners, their team-players, yet very much with an appreciation that their horses had horse needs.
+The Larrigans had a genuine respect for their horses; their horses were their best friends - they recognised them as their partners, their team-players, yet very much with an appreciation that their horses were, well, horses.
 There was always a lot of 'play' - you only have to see Tanya's 'Magic of the Horse' and 'Mini-Marvel' shows to witness the amazing relationships she has today with her horses.
 You don't achieve partnerships like that through dominance.

 Once out in the big world and thanks to the Larrigans, it wasn't hard for me to lean towards what is now generically known as 'natural horsemanship'.
 As the 'natural' concept grew over the years, I dipped in and out until I found my own natural direction.
 How I tumbled into EquiNatural, however, was quite by chance.